Simple scheduling for shift-based teams, but glitches and no GPS tracking hold it back.

 Time tracker and verification tools

-Firstly, despite adding custom pay rates for my users, the timesheets didn’t show their labor costs, which is strange considering these reports are meant to be used for payroll.
+When I Work’s timesheets also showed me clock-in and out time, total hours worked, and how they compared to scheduled hours.
+Unfortunately, despite adding custom pay rates for my users, the timesheets didn’t show their labor costs, which was strange considering these reports are meant to be used for payroll.
+Once timesheets are accurate and approved, you can integrate them directly with one of When I Work’s payroll partners.

 Time off management